antarctica/pristine-barc/README.template.md

 * `ansible_local.barc_£ROLE-NAME-VARIABLE-SAFE.general.role_applied` - (boolean) records whether a role has been applied
 * `ansible_local.barc_£ROLE-NAME-VARIABLE-SAFE.general.role_version` - (string) records the version of the role that was applied
-Note: You **SHOULD** use this feature to determine whether this role has been applied to a system.

 **Note:** You **SHOULD** use this feature to determine whether this role has been applied to a system.
 If you do not want these facts to be set by this role, you **MUST** skip the **BARC_SET_MANIFEST** tag.